Architect Of RecordZhong Nan Design Institute

-From the architect.
+Text description provided by the architects.
 Zhang Zhidong was a 19th century leader in government who inspired the move towards modernization that established the steel industry in Wuhan.
 He also was responsible for city planning with industrial, cultural and financial districts that compose the contemporary city of Wuhan.

 The steel industry in Wuhan was a model for China and the world.
 At the turn of the 20th century Wuhan was at the center of the nation connected by railroads to all the provinces of China.
 The story of the city of Wuhan is narrated by its aspirations for the future inspired by the unique history of the past.
 The Xinhai Revolution, in October, 1911, was a remarkable moment in that crystallized the modernization started by Zhang Zhidong and carried forward by modern industry.